 I always ask for a list of the group pictures that you would like before the wedding day.
 I will have a copy of this on my phone and it will be my go to guide on this section of the day.

 Please, please don’t leave this until the actual day itself.
 Having to try and think of what combinations of family and friends you want in pictures in the moments after you have been wed is the absolute last thing you should be thinking about!

-As for how long it takes.
-Well if you allow up to five minutes per group that a good idea.
-Its not the taking of the image that eats up the time, its more getting everyone into the shot and ready for it that does.
+As for how long it takes?
+Allow up to five minutes per group.
+It isn’t the taking of the image that eats up the time, its more getting everyone into the shot and ready for it that eats away at the schedule.

 4 – Portraits